Sandbox backends

 • Self-managed production → Docker (small) or Kubernetes (scale).

-• Multi-tenant SaaS at scale → Kubernetes.
+• Multi-project self-managed deployment at scale → Kubernetes.
 Per-namespace isolation, RBAC, NetworkPolicy.

-• Sporadic batch workloads with cost sensitivity → Lambda for the Mode 1/2 portion + Docker/K8s for the Mode 3 portion.
+• Sporadic batch workloads with cost sensitivity → Lambda for the short Sandboxed/Identity portion + Docker/Kubernetes for the full-CLI-agent portion.

-• Highest-isolation tenants → wait for FirecrackerBackend or use a dedicated cluster per tenant on Kubernetes.
+• Highest-isolation tenants → wait for Firecracker, or use a dedicated Kubernetes cluster per tenant.

 A single deployment can mix: most workers on Kubernetes, a few Lambda workers for cost-optimised small tasks.